About the YPN

 Register for the next book club meeting:

-Conversations on the book will happen through the Slack page as well as a discussion group meeting, which is planned for Sunday, September 19 at noon EST to 12:45PM EST. Register for the discussion group meeting here.
+Conversations on the book will happen through the Slack page as well as a discussion group meeting (next meeting TBD).

 Looking for more opportunities?
 Please consider checking these other job boards for opportunities in international relations: